inovex/justcause/docs/index.rst

 in a fair and *just* way.
 JustCause is a work in progress and new contributors are always welcome.

-The reasons for creating a library like JustCause are laid out in the thesis :download:`A Systematic Review of Machine Learning Estimators for Causal Effects <thesis.pdf>` of Maximilian Franz.
+The reasons for creating a library like JustCause are laid out in the thesis :download:`A Systematic Review of Machine Learning Estimators for Causal Effects <thesis-mfranz.pdf>` of Maximilian Franz.
 Therein, it is shown that many publications about causality:

     * lack reproducibility,